Brown-cheeked fulvetta: Taxonomy

 The species was described by Jerdon in the Madras Journal of Literature and Science in 1844 (but technically published in 1841) who placed the species within the broad genus Timalia and called it the small grey-headed babbler.
 His type specimen came from the Coonoor ghats.
 The bird was placed with the babblers in the subfamily Timaliinae for a significant period.
 The species was placed in the genus Alcippe by Blyth who created the genus in 1844.
 Oberholser created the genus Alcippornis as a substitute name in 1905 but this was based on a misunderstanding of the type species.
 The name Quaker (and sometimes nun babbler) babbler was used for the species when it was considered as a babbler.
 The family Timaliidae was considered a dustbin taxon for a long time.
 A series of molecular phylogeny studies of the babblers resulted in the splitting of the group into several clades including several family level splits.
-When the group was separated from the traditional babblers it was called as a fulvetta along with several other species.
+When the group was separated from the traditional babblers it was called a fulvetta along with several other species.
 Further refining resulted in the separation from the majority of fulvettas but the common name has been retained.
-One of the resulting families was the Alcippeidae established in 2019 and containing a single genus Alcippe.

 Within its range, several subspecies have been named which vary in plumage (another Alcippe species has also been found to have substantial geographical variation through isolation and evolutionary history), the brown cheek is seen more prominently in some of the Southeast Asian populations: